-First calculate alkaloid by multiplying Nitrogen content by factor 3.
-26. Cocoa powder in the material is then calculated on the assumption that the average value of total alkaloids in cocoa powder is 3.2 percent using following formula
+First calculate alkaloid by multiplying Nitrogen content by factor 3.26.
+Cocoa powder in the material is then calculated on the assumption that the average value of total alkaloids in cocoa powder is 3.2 % using following formula

-Cocoa powder percent by wt = $\frac{228.2 (B - A) N}{W}$
+Cocoa powder % by wt = 228.2 (B - A) N

-- B = Volume in ml of standard Sod Hydroxide used to neutralize the acid in the blank determination - A = Volume in ml of standard Sod Hydroxide used to neutralize excess of acid in the test with material. - N = Normality of standard Sod hydroxide solution
+W

-W = weight in gm of the material taken for the test.
+- B = Volume in mL of standard Sodium hydroxide used to neutralize the acid in the blank determination - A = Volume in mL of standard Sodium hydroxide used to neutralize excess of acid in the test with material. - N = Normality of standard Sod hydroxide solution - W = weight in gms of the material taken for the test